HowToDoInJava

 }

 Example of using 'for...of' to iterate over string.
-During iteration, you will get one single character from string in each loop cycle.
+During iteration, we will get one single character from string in each loop cycle.

 //Iterate over set